NikhilInampudi/Calc-Midterm/README.md

 5. **Template Method Pattern**: The `Command` class establishes a blueprint with its abstract method `execute()`, which must be implemented by concrete command classes.
 This structure ensures a standardized approach to executing commands, enabling customization of specific operations while preserving a uniform interface across diverse command implementations.

-6. **Strategy Pattern** (implied): Although not defined as an independent class, the `execute()` method within each concrete command class functions as a strategy for executing specific operations.
+6. **Strategy Pattern**: Although not defined as an independent class, the `execute()` method within each concrete command class functions as a strategy for executing specific operations.
 This approach encapsulates varying strategies within command objects, allowing the application to dynamically choose and execute different strategies as needed during runtime.

 ### Try/Catch/Except
 Implemented exception handling to demonstrate both "Look Before You Leap" (LBYL) and "Easier to Ask for Forgiveness than Permission" (EAFP) approaches.